 We also agree that “anything” can be considered a snack—as long as you’re eating foods listed on the Grocery Guide.
-On our low-carb program, a snack can consist of either 1 Protein or 1 Healthy Fat.
+On our low-carb meal plan, a snack can consist of either 1 Protein or 1 Healthy Fat.

 If you want to power up with some protein, feel free to enjoy some turkey from the deli.
 Have two to three slices (which equal one (3-ounce) serving) or a handful (3-ounces) of peel-and-eat shrimp.
 If you want to indulge in some Healthy Fat, you can eat a ½ cup of olives, a string cheese or ¼ cup of almonds.
 It doesn’t matter if you’re eating “breakfast,” “lunch” or “dinner” foods as long as they’re on your grocery list and you’re watching the serving sizes.